marick/Midje/README.md

 # For the impatient #

-You can easily see Midje in action and fiddle with its test.
+You can easily see Midje in action and fiddle with some tests.
 You don't even need Clojure installed.
 Here's how:

 * [Click here](http://github.com/marick/Midje/raw/master/downloads/semi-sweet-examples.zip).
 * In a shell, go to the directory your browser unpacked the example